visidata/visidata.org/index.md

 ## About the Author

-My name is [Saul Pwanson](http://saul.pw) and I'm a [software architect](https://cionic.com/) and [amateur data journalist](https://fivethirtyeight.com/features/a-plagiarism-scandal-is-unfolding-in-the-crossword-world/).
+My name is [Saul Pwanson](http://saul.pw) and I'm a [software architect](https://cionic.com/) and [amateur data sleuth](https://fivethirtyeight.com/features/a-plagiarism-scandal-is-unfolding-in-the-crossword-world/).
 I live in Seattle but the terminal is my home.

-I am building an ecosystem and community for textpunk powertools.
+I am building an ecosystem of textpunk powertools.
 If you love the design of VisiData, [send me an email](mailto:vd@saul.pw); or you can [support me on Patreon](https://www.patreon.com/saulpw) directly.

 Share and enjoy!